lotaris/apidoc-seed/src/howto/new-api-resource.md

             example: !include application-retrieveAll-res.sample
 ```

-Notice that if you re-define a response code which is already defined in a trait used, your definition will override the definition in the trait.
-This is not recommended as it reduces the consistency of the documentation... only do it if really necessary.
+Notice that if you re-define a response code which is already defined in a
+used trait, your definition will override the definition in the trait.
+This is
+not recommended as it reduces the consistency of the documentation... only do
+it if really necessary.

 [raml-spec]: https://lotaris.atlassian.net/wiki/raml.org/spec.html